datwiz/dbt-snapshot-metadata/README.md

 ```
 will silently convert the localised timestamp to UTC `9999-12-31 23:59:59.999999+00`

-Using `NULL` values for open records/`valid_to` fields avoids this risk of subtle breakage.
+The use of `NULL` values for open records/`valid_to` fields avoids this risk of subtle breakage.

-## Out-of-the-Box dbt Snaphots

-## Overriding Snapshot behaviour
+## Enhancing the default Snapshot